-IMPRESS and the Chartered Institute of Arbitrators (CIArb) have launched an arbitration service to resolve media law disputes involving journalists.
+IMPRESS and CIArb have launched an arbitration service to resolve media law disputes involving journalists.

-This represents a significant milestone for press regulation in the United Kingdom.
-An arbitration service offering affordable access to justice was one of Sir Brian Leveson's central recommendations for press regulators in his November 2012 report.
+This is a significant milestone for press regulation in the United Kingdom; an arbitration service offering affordable access to justice was one of Sir Brian Leveson’s central recommendations for press regulators in his November 2012 report.

-The IMPRESS Arbitration Scheme provides a much-needed alternative to adversarial media law litigation and removes the problem of astronomical legal costs which can be used by bullying litigants to block investigative journalism.
+This scheme provides a much-needed alternative to adversarial media law litigation and removes the problem of astronomical legal costs set by litigants blocking investigative journalism.